dvnam1605/RAG_PhapLuat/README.md

 # Vietnamese Legal Document RAG System

+Basic RAG in main and agentic RAG in branch agentic-bot

 This project implements a Retrieval-Augmented Generation (RAG) system for Vietnamese legal documents.
 The system uses local embeddings, vector stores, and query transformation techniques to provide accurate answers to legal questions based on a corpus of Vietnamese legal texts.

 ## Overview